 "Laparoscopic Gastric Banding" can achieve long term weight loss where repeated attempts at dieting have failed.

 "Laparoscopic Gastric Banding" has the lowest risk profile of the surgical procedures currently available for long term weight loss and it is the only one that is readily reversible.
-Despite this it has comparable long-term results to the more invasive surgical alternatives.

 "Laparoscopic Gastric Banding" has been performed on hundreds of thousands of people over many years and has proven itself effective in the management of many obesity related medical conditions including diabetes, sleep apnoea, hypertension, and gastric reflux.